holoviz/panel/doc/explanation/components/reactive_html_components.md

 - `_child_config` (optional): Optional mapping that controls how children are rendered.
 - `_dom_events` (optional): Optional mapping of named nodes to DOM events to add event listeners to.
 - `_scripts` (optional): Optional mapping of Javascript to execute on specific parameter changes.

+1. Identifies variables to be inserted as children into HTML elements and converts them to Panel objects

 ### HTML templates